onejeuu/sc-file/docs/source/faq.rst

 Please include:

-- **What happened**: error message, wrong output, crash.
+- **What happened**: error message, wrong output, etc.
 - **What you expected**: correct output, different format, etc.
-- **Which file**: if possible, attach or describe path.
+- **Which file (if any)**: attach file or describe path.
 Without it, bug cannot be reproduced.

-Reports without a file or clear description are hard to fix.
-The more details you provide, the faster is fix.
+| Reports without a file or clear description are hard to fix.
+| The more details you provide, the faster is fix.